Zeugwerk/Demo-Twincat-Application-CI/README.md

 Running this installer on a Windows machine allows you to install the PLC program onto a PLC target (for example, a Beckhoff PLC or a TwinCAT runtime on Windows).

 While the tools utilized by this action can run self-hosted, here this is happening on a build system set-up and hosted by [Zeugwerk](https://www.zeugwerk.at).
 Because the workflow needs to connect to that external build server to perform the compilation, it must authenticate itself.
 This is why the workflow requires a username and password – they allow GitHub Actions to log in to the Zeugwerk build system, run the build there, and return the finished Windows installer back to GitHub.

-In short: you just commit your code, and thus automatically gives you a ready-to-use Windows installer that can install the PLC on a target system.

 ## How CI with zkbuild works on GitHub